 The borough is attracting more businesses and creating more job opportunities at every skills level.
+Between August 2017 and September 2018, a total of 1,493 jobs (net) were reported as being created in North Tyneside.
+This includes both companies relocating to the borough and jobs created by existing firms.
+In addition North Tyneside is home to two significant business parks.
+Cobalt Business Park is the UK's largest commercial office park, currently employing around 12,000 people.
 There are now over 5,000 businesses based in North Tyneside - an increase from 3,890 over the last five years.
 Those businesses provide 81,900 jobs, which is over 10,000 more jobs than in 2012.